pywbem/pywbemtools/README.rst

 Installation:

-* When using a pywbem version before 1.0.0 on Python 2, install OS-level packages needed by the pywbem package:
+* On Python 2, install OS-level packages needed by the pywbem package:

   - On native Windows: